EmoMixEmoMix/EmoMix/index.md

 <!-- <p align="justify">
-In this post, we show the demo of QI-TTS: Questioning Intonation Control for Emotional Speech Synthesis
+In this post, we show the demo of EmoMix: Emotion Mixing via Diffusion Models for Emotional Speech Synthesis
 </p> -->

 ## Abstract
 <p align="justify">
-Recent expressive text to speech (TTS) models focus on synthesizing emotional speech, but some fine-grained styles such as intonation are neglected.
-In this paper, we aim to better transfer and control intonation to further deliver the speaker's questioning intention while transferring emotion from reference speech.
-We propose a multi-style extractor to extract style embedding from two different levels.
-While the sentence level represents emotion, the final syllable level represents intonation.
-For fine-grained intonation control, we use relative attributes to represent intonation intensity at the syllable level.
-To reduce the overlap of information between style embedding and content embedding, an adversarial content predictor with gradient reversal layer is adopted.
-Experimental results validate the effectiveness of our proposed method for improving intonation expressiveness in emotional speech synthesis.
+There has been significant progress in emotional Text-To-Speech (TTS) synthesis technology in recent years.
+However, existing methods primarily focus on the synthesis of a limited number of emotion types and have achieved unsatisfactory performance in intensity control.
+To address these limitations, we propose EmoMix, which can generate emotional speech with specified intensity or a mixture of emotions.
+Specifically, EmoMix is a controllable emotional TTS model based on a diffusion probabilistic model and a pre-trained speech emotion recognition (SER) model used to extract emotion embedding.
+Mixed emotion synthesis is achieved by combining the noises predicted by diffusion model conditioned on different emotions during only one sampling process at the run-time.
+To control the intensity, we apply the Neutral and specific primary emotion noise combined in varying degrees.
+Experimental results validate the effectiveness of EmoMix for synthesizing mixed emotion and intensity control.
 </p>

 ## Model Architecture

 ![]({{ site.url }}/assets/image/baseline (3).png)
-The overview architecture for QI-TTS.
-The red part of reference audio refers to final syllable. ”GRL” denotes gradient reversal layer.
-Rs and Rf denote the reference embedding of the reference sentence and that of the final syllable, respectively.
-Gs and Gf denote emotion and intonation embedding. hi represents intonation intensity embedding.
+The overview architecture for EmoMix and the green part represents the extended sampling process of mixed emotion synthesis at run-time.
+The dotted arrows are only used during training.
+The SER mdoels are pre-trained and their parameters are frozen.

 ## Experiment
-### Dataset
-We select the ESD dataset to perform the model training.
-We use English part of the ESD database spoken by 10 native English (5 male and 5 female) in five emotions: Neutral, Angry, Happy, Sad, and Surprise.
-Importantly, we add "statement" and "question" labels with the help of K-means method similar to Into-TTS.
-After adding ”statement” and ”question” labels there are 1440 statements and 310 questions (160 normal questions and 150 declarative questions) for each speaker on average.
-Besides, declarative questions are mainly distributed in the emotion of surprise.
-We follow the data partition given in ESD dataset: training set (1500 utterances), reference set (150 utterances), and test set (100 utterances).

 <p>&nbsp;</p>

 <script>